XFINITY Home Security Review

 Regardless of what package you choose expect to pay $99 installation fee and a possible $99 activation fee.
 Monitoring costs will be between $40-60 depending on their current promotions.
 Just remember that after 6-12 months your monthly price will most likely go up.

 A look at the user interface of their iOS app --

 Smart phone apps and home automation equipment...

 Most of the equipment is wireless.
 The control panel, cameras and smart thermostats will require connecting to a power source and possible drilling holes in wall to connect wiring.
 The security camera they offer is not a pan tilt camera.
 Meaning, users cannot turn it right and left using a smartphone.
 Their door sensors and motion sensors have a small red light indicator that will light up if triggered.
 The control panel is touchscreen and functions much like a tablet.
-Motion detectors, door and window sensors along with their unique touchscreen control panel.
-Must pay out-of-pocket for most advanced equipment (cameras, smart thermostat) upfront.
+Motion detectors, door and window sensors along with their unique touchscreen control panel (compare it to Vivint sky here).
+Must pay out-of-pocket for most advanced equipment (cameras, smart thermostat).

 Smart home automation integration: If you're looking for companies who can match or do better than Xfinity Home's automation equipment, check out Frontpoint Securty who has a great alarm system at an affordable rate.

 What it takes to get their security system up and going

 Set a date and the van will show up -- not a DIY installation